line47/line47.github.io/_featuredwork/tsp.md

 <figcaption>Example of updated content UI which focuses on simplicity and readability and understanding.</figcaption>
 </figure>

-Another part of our work was to revamp the way data was exposed to users on the site in order to help them evaluate options the TSP provides.
+Another part of our work was to revamp the way data was exposed to users on the site to help users evaluate options the TSP provides.
 Custom in page tools were created to help with understanding this data.

 <figure>